russellw/iop/README.md

 m = put(m, key, val)
 ```

 Put a new key-value pair in a map, returning the new map while leaving the old one unchanged.
 Any existing value for that key will be overridden.
 Represent an empty map with any false value.
-Keys don't need to be ordered, just comparable with ```===```.
+Keys don't need to be ordered, just comparable by strict equality.

 ### print